 In mid-2010, Vicki noticed that the cost to operate a triple load washing machine had gone up to $3.50.

-anything with elastic, spandex, or other heat-sensitive materials.
-So
+The heat can adversely affect anything with elastic, spandex, or other heat-sensitive fabrics.

-please exercise care in drying items containing those materials.
+So please exercise chare in drying items with those materials.

 When operating a stacked dryer -– especially those that have only one coin drop for both top and bottom dryers -– make sure you select for drying the dryer with your laundry in it.